Department of Biological Sciences

 MAGGIE BRAUN, Teaching Professor and Associate Dean of Undergraduate Affairs for MCS – Ph.D., University of Pittsburgh; Carnegie Mellon, 2008–

-AMY L. BURKERT, Teaching Professor and Vice Provost for Education – Ph.D., Carnegie Mellon University; Carnegie Mellon, 1997–
+AMY L. BURKERT, Teaching Professor and Senior Vice Provost for Academic Initiatives – Ph.D., Carnegie Mellon University; Carnegie Mellon, 1997–

 EN CAI, Assistant Professor – Ph.D., University of Illinois at Urbana-Champaign; Carnegie Mellon, 2021–

-JASON M. D'ANTONIO, Assistant Teaching Professor and Director of the Health Professions Program – Ph.D., University of Pittsburgh School of Medicine; Carnegie Mellon, 2013–
+JASON M. D'ANTONIO, Associate Teaching Professor and Director of the Health Professions Program – Ph.D., University of Pittsburgh School of Medicine; Carnegie Mellon, 2013–

 CARRIE B. DOONAN, Teaching Professor and Director of Undergraduate Laboratories – Ph.D., University of Connecticut; Carnegie Mellon, 1993–

-LYNLEY DOONAN, Special Lecturer – Ph.D. , University of Pittsburgh; Carnegie Mellon, 2018–
+LYNLEY DOONAN, Assistant Teaching Professor – Ph.D. , University of Pittsburgh; Carnegie Mellon, 2018–

-EMILY DRILL, Assistant Teaching Professor – Ph.D., University of Pittsburgh; Carnegie Mellon, 2012–
+EMILY DRILL, Associate Teaching Professor – Ph.D., University of Pittsburgh; Carnegie Mellon, 2012–

 M. DANNIE DURAND, Associate Professor – Ph.D., Columbia University; Carnegie Mellon, 2000–